Give us a missed call on

 Grow Your Business

-Who is a retailer?
-A retailer is a person/business owner who sells goods and services directly to the end user through his/her retail business.
+A retailer therefore is a person or business who sells goods and services directly to the end-user or consumer through their retail store business.

 Here are some of the main features of the retail business: